 POMC deficiency obesity is an ultra-rare genetic disorder, with severe, early onset obesity, defined here as a body mass index, or BMI, of greater than 40 kg/m2, and hyperphagia as hallmark clinical features.
 Patients with POMC deficiency obesity are extremely rare.
 There are approximately 50 patients with POMC deficiency obesity noted in a series of published case reports, each mostly reporting a single or small number of patients.
 However, we estimate that our addressable patient population for this disorder is approximately 100 to 500 patients in the United States, as most of the reported cases are from a small number of academic research centers, and because genetic testing for POMC deficiency is often unavailable and rarely performed.
-Based on discussions with experts in rare diseases, we also believe the number of diagnosed cases will increase several-fold with increased awareness of this disorder and the availability of new treatments.
+However, our genetic epidemiological estimates are several times higher.
+Most patients are not currently diagnosed and based on discussions with experts in rare diseases, we believe the number of diagnosed cases will markedly increase with increased awareness of this disorder and the availability of new treatments.